GAK phase

 GAK phase in PROBIS

-PROBIS supports project developers and investors in managing and monitoring the GAK phase.
-With PROBIS’s features, users can:
+PROBIS supports project developers and investors in managing and monitoring the total investment costs (GAK) phase.
+With PROBIS's functionalities, users can:

-- Monitor funding for the GAK phase: All expenses related to the land acquisition are carefully tracked.
+- Monitor Financing of the GAK Phase: All expenses related to land acquisition are precisely recorded.

-- Budget planning: The costs for the GAK phase are planned for early on and incorporated into the overall project budget.
+- Budget Planning: Costs for the GAK phase are planned early and integrated into the overall project budget.

-- Transparent reporting: All relevant data is compiled into clear reports and presented to banks and investors.
+- Transparent Reporting: All relevant data is summarized in clear reports and prepared for banks and investors.

-Through these features, PROBIS ensures that the GAK phase is carried out transparently and efficiently, laying a solid foundation for the rest of the project development process.
+Through these functions, PROBIS ensures that the GAK phase is conducted transparently and efficiently, thereby establishing a solid foundation for the subsequent stages of project development.

-The GAK phase is the first and often decisive phase in real estate development, during which land costs and early development expenses are financed through debt capital.
-In this phase, key work and planning steps are carried out to prepare for the subsequent construction phase and ensure that project objectives are met.
-PROBIS helps manage this phase efficiently and ensures transparent and precise documentation of all costs and financing to guarantee a successful project launch.
-This allows project managers to maintain a constant overview of the current status of financing and make necessary adjustments early on to ensure a smooth process.
+The GAK phase represents the initial and often pivotal stage in real estate development, where land acquisition costs and early development expenditures are financed through external capital.
+During this phase, crucial work and planning steps are executed to prepare for the subsequent construction phase and secure project objectives.
+PROBIS assists in efficiently managing this phase, ensuring transparent and precise documentation of all costs and financing to guarantee a successful project launch.
+This empowers project management to maintain a continuous overview of the current financing status and implement necessary adjustments proactively, thereby ensuring seamless project execution.